 Predatory publishers are known for aggressive email solicitations of authors and editors.
 This page includes examples of actual emails from potential predatory publishers.
 For privacy reasons, specific details of the journals and personal information have been removed.

-Keep in mind, these are examples of commonly seen emails that are often distributed by predatory publishers.
-These examples demonstrate some of the tactics predatory publishers use to lure authors into submitting manuscripts for publications.
+Remember, these are examples of commonly seen emails that predatory publishers often distribute.
+These examples demonstrate predatory publishers' tactics to lure authors into submitting manuscripts for publication.

 Subject: Precious Publication in Upcoming Issue of Journal X

 Hope you had a great time on the eve of New Year 2017!